Sialitech/label-siali/docs/source/guide/manage_users.md

 ---
-title: Manage users to Label Studio Enterprise
+title: Manage users to Siali Label Enterprise
 short: User management
 tier: enterprise
 type: guide
 order: 115
 order_enterprise: 102
-meta_title: Manage Role-Based Access Control in Label Studio
+meta_title: Manage Role-Based Access Control in Siali Label
-meta_description: Manage access and set up permissions with user roles, organizations, and project workspaces for your projects in Label Studio Enterprise.
+meta_description: Manage access and set up permissions with user roles, organizations, and project workspaces for your projects in Siali Label Enterprise.
 section: "Configuration"

 ---

-Manage access to projects, organizations, and workspaces in Label Studio Enterprise to restrict who can view data, annotations, and predictions in your data labeling projects.
+Manage access to projects, organizations, and workspaces in Siali Label Enterprise to restrict who can view data, annotations, and predictions in your data labeling projects.

-Role-based access control, organizations, and workspaces are available only in Label Studio Enterprise Edition.
-For information about users in the open source Label Studio Community Edition, see <a href="https://labelstud.io/guide/signup.html">Set up user accounts for Label Studio</a>.
+Role-based access control, organizations, and workspaces are available only in Siali Label Enterprise Edition.
+For information about users in the open source Siali Label Community Edition, see <a href="https://labelstud.io/guide/signup.html">Set up user accounts for Siali Label</a>.

 ## Signup